-Whether working at home, managing a busy household or studying hard, the greater demands on your mind and body with shorter days and colder nights don't make it any easier to keep your energy up or reduce the stress levels.
+Whether working at home, managing a busy household or studying hard, the greater demands on your mind and body can make it difficult to keep your energy up and help your body fight fatigue.

-Your diet will have a huge effect on how you feel so here are a 5 tips from Dr Katherine Hodgkinson for getting back your energy and keeping calm.
+Your diet will have a huge effect on how you feel so here Dr Katherine Hodgkinson highlights the best nutrients and foods and easy lifestyle tips for boosting your energy and reducing stress.

 Eat a balanced diet